Fariha1865/dmoney-api-jmx/README.md

 ## How to run this project

-- Download the jmx file
+- Download the jmx file and keep in bin folder in path\apache-jmeter-5.5\apache-jmeter-5.5\bin
 - Run the file in Jmeter
+- To generate report,open gitbash in the bin folder and run following command:
+ ``jmeter -n -t Dmoney.jmx -l Dmoney.csv -e -o Reports``

 ## prerequisites
 **You must have jdk and jmeter installed in your system**